elad661/led-proxy/README.md

 TODO
 ----
-This is a very basic implementation.
-It should be improved to support more than one LED (right now it'll just use the first scroll-lock LED it finds, which might not actually exist, and may not be the one you want).

-It would also make sense to use a proper build system (like meson), and not just a basic shell script.
+It might make sense to use a proper build system (like meson), and not just a basic shell script.